-The maximum VTR current, I{TR} , is given with all outputs open (not loaded) and all inputs in a fixed state (i.e., 0V or 3.3V).
-The total maximum current for the part is the unloaded value PLUS the maximum current sourced by all pins that are driven by VTR.
-The pins that are powered by VTR are as follows: GP42 / nIO_PME, IRTX2 / GP35, GP53/TXD2 (IRTX),
+The maximum VTR current, ITR, is given with all outputs open (not loaded), and all inputs transitioning from/to 0V to/from 3.3V.
+The total maximum current for the part is the unloaded value PLUS the maximum current sourced by the pin that is driven by VTR.
+The pins that are powered by VTR are as follows: GP42/nIO\PME, IRTX2/GP35, GP53/TXD2(IRTX), GP60/LED1, GP61/LED2, and CLKI32.

-GP60 / LED1, GP61 / LED2.
 These pins, if configured as push-pull outputs, will source a minimum of 6mA at 2.4V when driving.

-The maximum VCC current, I{CC}, is given with all outputs open (not loaded) and all inputs in a fixed state (i.e., 0V or 3.3V).
+The maximum VCC current, Icc, is given with all outputs open (not loaded) and all inputs transitioning from/to 0V to/from 3.3V.